mehulagg/gitlab_test/doc/administration/auth/ldap-troubleshooting.md

 #### Invalid credentials on login

+If that the login credentials used are accurate on LDAP, ensure the following are true for the user in question:

 - Make sure the user you are binding with has enough permissions to read the user's tree and traverse it.
 - Check that the `user_filter` is not blocking otherwise valid users.